alexdriedger/ChallengeTheSpire/README.md

 - Start with Black Star, Sling, Preserved Insect, 1000 gold
 - Map is a single path
   - Shop, Fire, All 3 Act 1 Elites, etc.
+- Difficulty scaling
+  - Silver =  Ascension 9
+  - Gold = Ascension 14 & one elite of each “act” a super elite & less starting gold (1000 -> 750)
+  - Platinum = Ascension 20 & all super elites

 ### Sneaky Strike